- 1 History of Tribal Tattoos:

 A Scorpion, being one of the most fearsome insects, is a symbol of deadly power and intimidation.
 However, in many cultures it also represents sexuality.
 Dragon tattoos mark their origin in China and Japan.
 While in most cultures a Dragon is seen as a powerful beast that offers wisdom and protection some cultures associate a Dragon with something dark and evil.

-Where you could get your Tribal Tattoo inked:
+Where you could get the Tribal Tattoos:

 Shoulder & Arms